hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/firebase.md

 ---
 title: "Firebase"
 metaTitle: "Firebase | Hasura Authentication Tutorial"
-metaDescription: "Firebase enables you to add authentication to your applications."
+metaDescription: "Firebase enables you to add authentication to your applications.
+Learn how to integrate Firebase with Hasura using JWT"
 ---

 ## What is Firebase